ttoss/ttoss/docs/website/docs/engineering/02-career/01-roles.md

 **_Requisites:_** [Junior Full Stack Developer](#junior-full-stack-developer) requisites and experience with [React.js](https://www.reactjs.org/) advanced, GraphQL, TypeScript, and AWS.

 They have more experience and higher knowledge and assume more complex tasks, from the backend to the frontend.
-They also know most of our company's [technologies stack](/docs/engineering/technologies) and take on project responsibilities.
+They also know most of our company's [technologies stack](/docs/engineering/technologies) and take responsibility for part of the projects.

 Mid-Level Software developers have two directions for career progression: [Senior Full Stack Developer](#senior-full-stack-developer) for a technical (keep coding career) or [Tech Lead](#tech-lead) for management and leadership paths.